markstrefford/school_us/README.md

 - Bus companies to provide suitable transport
 - A simple payment and legal framework to ensure the bus company is paid on time and that the company is reputable, legal and insured

-This project is a work in progress, and it would be great to hear from anyone who would love to bring this to fruition.
+This project is built using the MEAN stack and is a work in progress.
+It would be great to hear from anyone who would love to bring this to fruition.

 If you're interested in working on this, please fork the code and get to work!
 Send me a message, or find me at http://twitter.com/markstrefford